Aranthabar/survey/consciousness.md

 What would be the best is if the database was updated each time the user made a change to the question.
 It might be possible to do this.
 We can just add a callback to the "onChange" style hook for the question.

+# Sample Program Logic Chain

+ 1. User lands on the page and the "onLoad" callback forces a query to the processAJAX.php routine.

+ 2. The processAJAX routine checks the $_COOKIE->{"program"} field (It will exist because we force it to -1 by default)

+ 3. If the program cookie is set to "-1" the routine will return the code nessessary for the user to select the program
+ 4. Once the user selects the program, the processAJAX will set the cookie to maintain state and set the questionid cookie to the root quetion node for the current survey.
+ 5.

 # Database Structure